keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-24-mini-retirement-vision.md

 ---

-There's one phrase we've heard over and over again since revealing [our mini-retirement](({% post_url 2017/2017-07-11-one-year-mini-retirement %})): "I mean, _if you can make that work_, it sounds amazing."
+There's one phrase we've heard over and over again since revealing [our mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}): "I mean, _if you can make that work_, it sounds amazing."
 It pains me to hear because the person assumes that achieving a mini-retirement isn't possible for them.
 But I know that __they can__.
 The formula for getting to a mini-retirement is simpler than you might think.

 If you don't think a mini-retirement is possible for you, what's holding you back?